alicemunsal/dohex/DoHex2.md

 ## Project Structure

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change.
 Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board are the parts of the architectural process.
-Project structure is not considered
+Project structure is not considered important

+random
 organize code in disk

 Well organized and consistent project structure reduces developer cognitive load and development time, increases readability and maintainability.
 Also it reflects your architectural decisions and designs.
 Thus it can help you to reduce the model-code gap[^5]